sosheskaz/sirisings/ReadMe.md

   -h, --help            show this help message and exit -v VOICE, --voice VOICE
-                        voice for siri to sing with, default is samantha
+                        voice for siri to sing with, default is samantha -s SAVE, --save SAVE  instead of singing it, save it to the specified file so you can enjoy it later
 ```

 You don't need to quote your search terms.
 Including the artist might help sometimes.